Heparin-induced thrombocytopenia: Treatment

 Given the fact that HIT predisposes strongly to new episodes of thrombosis, simply discontinuing the heparin administration is insufficient.
 Generally, an alternative anticoagulant is needed to suppress the thrombotic tendency while the generation of antibodies stops and the platelet count recovers.
 To make matters more complicated, the other most commonly used anticoagulant, warfarin, should not be used in HIT until the platelet count is at least 150 billion/L because a very high risk of warfarin necrosis exists in people with HIT who have low platelet counts.
 Warfarin necrosis is the development of skin gangrene in those receiving warfarin or a similar vitamin K inhibitor.
 If the patient was receiving warfarin at the time when HIT is diagnosed, the activity of warfarin is reversed with vitamin K. Transfusing platelets is discouraged, as a theoretical risk indicates that this may worsen the risk of thrombosis; the platelet count is rarely low enough to be the principal cause of significant hemorrhage.

 Various nonheparin agents are used as alternatives to heparin therapy to provide anticoagulation in those with strongly suspected or proven HIT: danaparoid, fondaparinux, bivalirudin, and argatroban.
 Not all agents are available in all countries, and not all are approved for this specific use.
 For instance, argatroban is only recently licensed in the United Kingdom, and danaparoid is not available in the United States.
 Fondaparinux, a factor Xa inhibitor, is commonly used off label for HIT treatment in the United States.

 According to a systematic review, people with HIT treated with lepirudin showed a relative risk reduction of clinical outcome (death, amputation, etc.) to be 0.52 and 0.42 when compared to patient controls.
 In addition, people treated with argatroban for HIT showed a relative risk reduction of the above clinical outcomes to be 0.20 and 0.18.
 Lepirudin production stopped on May 31, 2012.

 Epidemiology

 Up to 8% of patients receiving heparin are at risk to develop HIT antibodies, but only 1–5% on heparin will progress to develop HIT with thrombocytopenia and subsequently one-third of them may develop arterial or venous thrombosis.
 After vascular surgery, 34% of patients receiving heparin developed HIT antibodies without clinical symptoms.
 The exact number of cases of HIT in the general population is unknown.
 What is known is that women receiving heparin after a recent surgical procedure, particularly cardiothoracic surgery, have a higher risk, while the risk is very low in women just before and after giving birth.
-Some studies have shown that HIT is less common in those receiving low molecular weight heparin.
+HIT is less common in those receiving low molecular weight heparin compared to unfractionated heparin.